KvalitetsIT/monitoring101/04-configuring-prometheus/README.md

 The graph in the screenshot was generating by using the query ```http_server_requests_fraction_finished_in:15ms``` in Grafana.

-It should be noted that a somewhat similar method exists, which consists of setting the environment variable ´´´management_metrics_distribution_percentiles-histogram_http_server_requests´´´ to ´´´true´´´ *instead* of setting the ´´´management_metrics_distribution_slo_http_server_requests´´´ environment variable.
+It should be noted that a similar method exists, which consists of setting the environment variable ´´´management_metrics_distribution_percentiles-histogram_http_server_requests´´´ to ´´´true´´´ *instead* of setting the ´´´management_metrics_distribution_slo_http_server_requests´´´ environment variable.
 This causes Micrometer to automatically generate a huge amount of metrics similar to ours, but at random interval lengths.
 I.e. it might make Micrometer count the number of HTTP requests that lasted less than e.g. 137.1231ms or 37.2133ms.
 This is less useful than the approach we used in this chapter because it gives us significantly less control over the metrics available to us.